medimarket.com logo

 Fitting the correct pedal

-For leg pedaling use the full-foot pedals (non-slip surface).
-For arm pedaling switch to the hand pedals — the grip strap secures your palm to the pedal so it won’t slip off even with weak grip strength.
+For leg pedalling use the full-foot pedals (non-slip surface).
+For arm pedalling switch to the hand pedals — the grip strap secures your palm to the pedal so it won’t slip off even with weak grip strength.
 The swap can be done by hand without tools.

 3